CianciarusoCataldo/mobrix-engine-plugin-epics/docs/guide.md

 ## Integration with other plugins

 - This plugin expose some fields to work with any other plugin.
-If you want to interact with it, using your custom plugin, add an `interaction` with `epics` plugin, and add your custom epic to the given epics array:
+If you want to interact with it, using your custom plugin, add an `interaction` with `mobrix-engine-epics` plugin, and add your custom epic to the given epics array:

 ```tsx
 //Just a skeleton of a custom plugin that interacts with router plugin